CBN and THC are both commonly used for sleep, anxiety, pain, and general relaxation.

 Best CBN:THC Ratios

 The best ratio of CBN to THC is often 1:1, or close to it.
-A 1:1 blend will promote a more restful, more physically relaxing version of THC’s effects, while reducing the anxiety and paranoia that THC may cause.
+A 1:1 blend will promote a balanced high and strong physical relaxation with minimal THC-induced anxiety.

-Generally, a greater ratio of CBN will create more sedative effects with a weaker head high, while a greater ratio of THC will have you feeling more energized while still feeling the therapeutic effects of CBN for anxiety.
+Generally, greater amounts of CBN will create a more sedative experience with a weaker head high, while greater amounts of THC will leave you feeling more energized while still experiencing CBN’s benefits.

 Based on this, here are the CBN:THC ratios we recommend for sleep, anxiety, and pain:

 - The best CBN:THC ratio for anxiety is 1:1 or 2:1 CBN:THC.
-Even amounts of each cannabinoid, or slightly higher amounts of CBN, will create relaxing effects without creating too much drowsiness (too much CBN) or anxiety (too much THC).
+Even amounts of each cannabinoid, or slightly more CBN, will create relaxing effects without creating too much drowsiness or anxiety.

 - The best CBN:THC ratio for pain is 2:1 THC:CBN.
-The greater amount of THC ensures you get a potent head effect so that you’ll be able to tune out of the pain and relax, while the CBN can reduce the potentially anxious or paranoid sensations caused by THC while adding its physically relaxing benefits.
+Higher THC levels ensure you get a potent head effect to help tune out the discomfort, while the CBN will reduce the anxious or paranoid sensations caused by THC while increasing its physically relaxing benefits.

 These ratios are just starting places; we recommend experimenting with different ratios until you find what works with you.